Dewang04/SHL_BACKEND/README.md

   ## Requirements <br>
   The code runs on my local environment with version : Python 3.13.2 <br>
-  Lower versions might give issue to run this project.
+  Lower versions might give issue to run this project.<br><br>

+  Please run the backend on your local machine by cloning in your local environmnet and running python app.py in the terminal for the backend to run and accept requests.
+Due to backend deployment issue, it needs to be run on the local machine to test the chatbot in the frontend.

 # Backend Deployment Issues on Render